bookshelfdave/JKVC/README.md

 ## Customizing

-A developer can supply their own `JKVCEvalFactory` to the JKVC.prepare() method to specify their own method of traversing a hierarchy.
+A developer can supply their own `JKVCEvalFactory` to the JKVC.prepare() method to traverse and evaluate an object hierarchy.

+Custom aggregation functions can be supplied by adding a `function_name` (as a String), `JKVCAggregate impl` to `JKVCEvalAggregate.aggregateFunctions()`.

 ## Contributing